Moecker/sdc_mpc/reflection.md

 * In general there is a trade-off between an exact solution (or best prediction) and required runtime.
 * The variable `N` (timestep length) influences the foresight of the model prediction.
 An increased value results in a longer distance where a prediction can be made.
 * The variable `dt` (elapsed duration between timesteps) influences the exactness and smoothness of the prediction.
-An increased value results in smaller gaps between predicted trajectory points and hence increaseses the prediction quality.
+An increased value results in smaller gaps between predicted trajectory points and hence increases the prediction quality.
 * An ideal solution would set both variables to quite high values.
 Real time requirements, however, restrict this.
 * The final choice was: `N = 8` and `dt = 0.5`
 * During lectures the first choice was N = 10 and dt = 0.5.
 Those do not really deviate from the initial suggestion.
-* Interesingly, another effect could be overserved during parameter tunning: A too high value of N (starting at around 12) made the MPC prediction worse as it tried to fit the polynomíal for too distant points.
+* Interestingly, another effect could be observed during parameter tuning: A too high value of N (starting at around 12) made the MPC prediction worse as it tried to fit the polynomial for too distant points.
-* As expected, the dt value influenced the smootheness of the prediction.
+* As expected, the dt value influenced the smoothness of the prediction.
-* With choosen values the systems runs quite smoothly and very fast.
+* With chosen values the systems runs quite smoothly and very fast.

 ### Polynomial Fitting and MPC Preprocessing